Chocolate Chess Pie is a classic Southern chocolate pie with a creamy middle topped with a crisp topping. Chess pie is easy and so delicious!

 What is Chess Pie?

-Chess Pie is a traditional southern pie recipe with deep roots from England.
-Chess pie is made from sugar, flour, butter and eggs and then baked in a pie crust.
-The combination of the sugar and flour mixed together give the pie a crispy, crackle finish on the top while leaving a custard type filling from the eggs.
-For this chocolate version of the classic pie, cocoa powder is also included.
+Chess Pie is a traditional southern pie recipe with deep roots in England.
+Chess pie is made from sugar, flour, butter, and eggs and then baked in a pie crust.
+The combination of the sugar and flour mixed together gives the pie a crispy, crackle finish on the top while leaving a custard-type filling from the eggs.
+Cocoa powder is also included in this chocolate version of the classic pie.

 How To Make Chocolate Chess Pie

-Cover the pie loosely with wrap and store in the refrigerator for up to 3 days.
+To store leftovers.
+Cover the pie loosely with wrap and store it in the refrigerator for up to 3 days.

 Here’s my recipe for Chocolate Chess Pie.
 I hope you love it as much as we do!